AdrienPensart/musicbot/README.rst

     -h, --help  Show this message and exit.

   Commands:
     artists           Artists descriptions
     bests             Generate bests playlists with some rules clean (wipe)      Clean all musics
-    folders          List folders and some stats
+    custom-playlists  Generate custom playlists inside music folders (and for Buckethead) folders           List folders and some stats
     help              Print help
     playlist          Generate a new playlist
     remove (delete)   Remove one or more music scan              Load musics
     sync              Copy selected musics with filters to destination folder watch (watcher)   Watch files changes in folders

 musicbot local artists
 **********************